simakro/NoTrAmp/README.md

 The alt indicator you use in the name can be anything you want (e.g. "v2", "2", "b", "alt" etc.), but the keyword in the json dict must be "alt".

 In addition to the optional "alt" field, any number of custom fields can be added to the naming scheme, if your primer contains additionals field.
 These could typically be a common name or pool indicator.
-THese fields can be added for completeness, but don't have an effect on the innerworkings of NoTramp.
+These fields can be added for completeness, but don't have an effect on the inner workings of NoTramp.

 Generic primer scheme (see also "notramp/resources/generic_scheme.json"):
 ```sh